Command Line Interface

 command:

-To see the list of available processes, you can use the processes
+To see the list of available processes, use the processes:status

 command.

-By default, the process will be executed using as input params the parameters.json
+By default, the process is executed using the parameters.json

 file located in the process folder.
 You may provide another input params using the --parameters